threesquared/laravel-paymill/README.md

 ## Configuration

 You should keep your Paymill api keys in a dot file.
-For more information read [Protecting Sensitive Configuration](http://laravel.com/docs/configuration#protecting-sensitive-configuration) for detailed instructions.
+For more information read [Protecting Sensitive Configuration](http://laravel.com/docs/configuration#protecting-sensitive-configuration).

 ```php
 <?php